 Wifi should be freely available in most hotels, cafes and restaurants.

-Check with your cell phone provider to see whether you’re able to make calls and use data while in Czech Republic.
+Check with your cell phone provider to see whether you’re able to make calls and use data while in the Czech Republic.
 Many providers will allow you to pay a daily fee that allows you to make calls and check the internet while only being charged your regular rates.
 However, be certain to inform your provider that you’re heading overseas, because just like a bank they can turn off your service as a result of unusual activity.

-Responsible travel tips for Czech Republic
+Responsible travel tips for the Czech Republic

 - Learn at least the local greetings to break the ice.
 Although some locals speak English, the more you know of the native language, the greater your experience of the country will be.